Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 ---
 **Canny edge detection**

-The next step of the pipeline uses the Canny edge detection algorithm to detect and draw the edges in the image.
+The next step of the pipeline uses the Canny edge detection algorithm to detect and draw the pixels associated with edges in the image.
 The threshold values of `50` and `150` are used for the min and max values needed for the hysteresis thresholding within the algorithm

 ![canny edge detection](images/edge_img.jpg)